Updated: Jan 6

 My band directors, with good intentions, told me no. Being a songwriter or composer wouldn't be in my best financial interest in the long run and that I should consider it as a side gig to some other sort of music-related career.
 Advice that I did not want to take, but landed (pun intended) me in music therapy.
 Which is now a career and calling that I absolutely love.

 I literally can't imagine doing anything else.
-Its led me to amazing people (one of them being Mr. Folds himself at a music therapy conference for 5 seconds in which I was briefly struck with a dumbfounded induced speech impediment...thus, not having an actual conversation), fostered my creativity, given me music and tech skills I never thought I would have, and allowed me to play and write songs as a means to help people.
+Its led me to amazing people (one of them being Mr. Folds himself at a music therapy conference for 5 seconds in which I briefly forgot what words were...thus, not having an actual conversation), fostered my creativity, given me music and tech skills I never thought I would have, and allowed me to play and write songs as a means to help people.
 That being said, when A Dream About Lighting Bugs came out, I had to have it immediately.
 If this book was going to be anything like his music, it was sure to be well-written and chalk full of honesty, humor, politely placed curse words, and thoughtfulness.

 And it was.

 To quote the grand poo-bah of east coast music therapists, Ken Bruscia, "[Songs] are our musical diaries, our life-stories.
 They are the sounds of our personal development," (Dynamics of Music Psychotherapy, 1998).
 And boy, does this book shed light on Ben's personal development.

 Without giving away too much of the memoir itself, he's been through a lot in life for the sake and the inspiration of his music.
 Obviously we know that "Brick" is about an abortion, "You Don't Know Me" is about a strained relationship, and "Still Fighting It" is about the birth of his children.